 If a replacement seal is being used, remove it from the container and inspect the precision finished faces to ensure that they are free of any foreign matter.
+Discard the spring centering washer included with the seal.
+It is not used in this application.

 To ease installation of the seal, lubricate the bellows and O-rings with water or a very small amount of light lubricating oil, and apply a drop of light lubricating oil on the finished faces.
-Assemble the seal as follows, (see Figure 4).
+Assemble the seal as follows, (see Figure 3).

-Figure 4.
+Figure 3.
 Seal Assembly